Chief of Staff Salary (2025): U.S. Average Pay?

 All three reports took geography into account.

-COS Network shows that Chiefs of Staff make the most in North America, followed by Europe, Australia, Asia, and Africa.
+COS Network shows that Chiefs of Staff make the most in North America, followed by Asia, Europe, South America, and Africa.

 However, it’s important to note that COS Network grouped the Middle East and Asia together into one “Asia” category, while CSA broke things down further.
 According to CSA, Chiefs of Staff in the Middle East earn the most, followed by South America, North America, Europe, Australia, Asia, and Africa.

-62.5% of Ask a Chief of Staff’s respondents are from the United States, while another 21.3% are in remote roles, so we didn’t put much weight into their geographical data.
+Nearly 75% of Ask a Chief of Staff’s respondents are from the United States, so we didn’t put much weight into their geographical data.

 Industry